-Parham has been shaped very strongly by the women who have lived in it and looked after it over the past centuries of its existence.
-The first mistress of the current House, once the building of it was finished, was Elizabeth Verney of Fairfield in Somerset, a goddaughter of Queen Elizabeth I.
+Parham has been shaped very strongly by the women who have lived in it and looked after it over the past centuries.
+The first mistress of the House was Elizabeth Verney of Fairfield in Somerset, a goddaughter of Queen Elizabeth I.

 Parham has been shaped very strongly by the women who have lived in it and looked after it over the past centuries of its existence.
 The first mistress of the current House, once the building of it was finished, was Elizabeth Verney of Fairfield in Somerset, a goddaughter of Queen Elizabeth I. She had married William Palmer, whose grandfather Robert had been granted Parham by King Henry VIII after the Dissolution of the Monasteries in the 1540s.